UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

     Catalog of books, scores, and manuscripts in Special Collections -- Books and scores in the George F. DeVine Music Library -- Sound recordings, 1942-1979</tableOfContents>

-All values within <tableOfContents> will be mapped to RDF in the same way.
+All values within :code:`tableOfContents` will be mapped to RDF in the same way.
 Below is a representation of arrow:305.

 .. code-block:: turtle